 2. Gather data from other sales tools

-Your sales tool stack consists of more than only your CRM.
+Your stack of sales tools consists of more than only your CRM.
 For example, if a lot of your sales happens through indirect partner channels, your CRM alone won’t do.
 In that case, you’re probably using – or we would strongly advise it – a BRM system (Business Relationship Management) to manage your partners.
 Without the data from your BRM, you will miss part of the picture, leading to inaccurate data views.

 So, before you dive into your data, think of other sales tools you are using to extract valuable data.
 To list a few: